dirkwhoffmann/DeepDrill/docs/Tutorials/ZoomVideos.md

 Total time: 0.05 sec
 ```
 If no profile had been specified, DeepDrill would have set up the workflow to zoom to the location specified in `spider.loc` with predefined settings.
 In our example, this would result in a fairly long video.
 To customize settings, we instructed DeepDrill to read in `spider.prf` before setting up the workflow.
-This profile defines two keys:
+Besides others, this profile defines the following keys:
 ```
 [image]
 width = 3840